MiG-36

 Swing keel; Centerboard.

-but mostly for building consideration.
-The possibility to be launched from the beach, deep-sea fishing, and private enterprises, they all show that feature which offers directional stability, ability to hove -to, all included with the logical thinking of the time.
+- From immemorial time, the keels were long and adapted to the type of boats, commercial activities, conquest, but mostly for building considerations.
+The possibility of being launched from the beach, deep-sea fishing, and private enterprises all show that feature, which offers directional stability and the ability to hove-to, all included in the logical thinking of the time.
 They did not get involved, but superficially into the elements of keel action to resist the drift force.

 - Colin Archer's Norwegian Rescue boats, showing the underwater profile of a long keel.